Chagas disease is an illness spread by insects. It is common in South and Central America.

 Physical examination can confirm the symptoms.
-Signs may include:
+Signs of Chagas disease may include:

 The acute phase and reactivated Chagas disease should be treated.
 Infants born with the infection should also be treated.

 Treating the chronic phase is recommended for children and most adults.
-Adult patients should talk to their doctor about whether to treat chronic Chagas disease.
+Adults with chronic Chagas disease should talk to their health care provider to decide whether treatment is needed.

 Two drugs are used to treat this infection: benznidazole and nifurtimox.

-About 30% of infected people who are not treated will develop chronic or symptomatic Chagas disease.
+About one third of infected people who are not treated will develop chronic or symptomatic Chagas disease.
 It may take more than 20 years from the time of the original infection to develop heart or digestive problems.

-Abnormal heart rhythms (arrhythmias, ventricular tachycardia) may cause sudden death.
+Abnormal heart rhythms may cause sudden death.
 Once heart failure develops, death usually occurs within several years.

 Call for an appointment with your health care provider if you think you may have Chagas disease.